Clinical Client Rights & Responsibilities

 You have the right to:

-- Be treated fairly, honestly, and respectfully by all staff without regard to race, culture, gender, age, disability, sexual orientation, spiritual beliefs or socio-economic status
+- Be treated fairly, honestly, and respectfully by all staff without regard to race, culture, gender, age, disability, sexual orientation, spiritual beliefs or socio-economic status and in accordance with the Canadian Human Rights Act.

 - Privacy and confidentiality, except for legal and ethical limitations, or when you have given informed consent to obtain or release information